 How to implement a serverless architecture on Azure - Part 1

-Starting today, we are launching a series of articles on serverless microservices architecture, with a particular focus on Azure.
+Starting today, we are launching a series of articles on serverless microservices architecture, with a particular focus on how to implement it on Azure.
 Our approach involves combining theory and practical examples to enhance our comprehension of the underlying concepts.

 In the ever-evolving landscape of cloud computing and software architecture, serverless microservices have emerged as a transformative approach to building and deploying applications.
 This innovative paradigm combines two powerful concepts: microservices and serverless computing, to create a highly scalable, efficient, and cost-effective system.
 Serverless microservices represent a fundamental shift away from traditional monolithic applications and offer a new way of designing and deploying software systems.